UK recycling map

-Downloadable maps showing the recycling performance of local authorities across the UK using the most up-to-date data for each area are available to download here.
+A PDF map showing the recycling performance of local authorities across the UK, using the most up-to-date data for each area, is available to download here.

 Local authorities across the United Kingdom operate a range of different systems to collect recyclable materials from householders, which means that kerb-side collection methods and the materials each authority collects can be very different from one area to another.

-Recycling performance also varies considerably between local authorities – with householders in the lowest performing areas recycling less than a fifth of all the waste material they produce.
+Recycling performance also varies considerably between local authorities, with householders in the lowest performing areas recycling around a fifth of all the waste material they produce.
 At the other end of the scale, households in the best performing local authorities recycle as much as 67 per cent of everything they throw away.

 Users can click on each individual local authority to see how it performs relative to others.
 Click and drag the image to navigate around the map and zoom using the plus and minus symbols.
 You can also search for towns and cities near you to find your local authority using the search function.